 Even with unique signatures for each digital token, counterfeit NFTs have started taking over legitimate marketplaces.
 A fake non-fungible token is commonly when someone sells an art piece that is not the artist's original creator.
 Most of the time, the artist doesn't offer NFTs of their work, making it somewhat easier to impersonate the artist on marketplaces.
 One extreme, yet becoming an all too common example, is the story of one artist who has had over 86,000 counterfeit NFTs created of her artwork so far.

 Counterfeit NFTs happen in a few different ways.
-The most notable is a method of minting called "lazy minting," allowed in some marketplaces such as OpenSea.
-Lazy minting is explained much more in-depth (complete with code examples!) on NFT School, which you can find here.
-So, from a high-level, instead of minting the NFT before purchase, on some marketplaces, you can list and sell an unminted NFT and roll the minting fees into the transaction cost.
+The most notable is a method of minting called "lazy minting," allowed in some marketplaces such as Rarible.
+From a high level, instead of minting the NFT before purchase, on some marketplaces, you can list and sell an unminted NFT and roll the minting fees into the transaction cost.
 But, of course, this means the NFT isn't minted until the time of purchase.
 By lazy minting, scammers avoid the financial burden of minting fees for counterfeit NFTs and can list as many counterfeit items as they want.

-To combat counterfeits, some NFT marketplaces have enacted new user verification policies, like Rarible, where they process thousands of manual verification requests daily.
+To combat counterfeits, some NFT marketplaces, like Rarible, have enacted new user verification policies where they process thousands of manual verification requests daily.

 Non-Existent NFTs